SGsubuuu-2322/HMS/Readme.md

 REACT_APP_SERVER_DOMAIN='<server_domain>' # example 'http://localhost:8080'
 ```

-After that create a file in the Server Folder with the name config.js and put the below code inside it.
+After that create a file in the Server Folder with the name .env and put the below code inside it.

-config.js

 ```
 export default {